genetajr/SCTP-Capstone/README.md

 # Mental Health Analysis among Technology Workers

-Mental Health Prediction in People that works in Technology Workspace Data on prevalence and attitudes towards mental health among tech workers
+Data on prevalence and attitudes towards mental health among tech workers.
+Develop a predictive model to identify employees who works in Technology Workspace that are likely to seek treatment for mental health issues.

 ---